 To this day, medical doctors worldwide embark on their healing careers by vowing after completing their studies to abide by a code of ethics known as the “Hippocratic Oath”.

-Very few know that this text of standards, which was the first to set the medical principles still followed today in the Western World, was named after Hippocrates, the father of modern medicine who was born on the Greek island of Rhodes thousands of years ago.
+Very few know that this text of standards, which was the first to set the medical principles still followed today in the Western World, was named after Hippocrates, the father of modern medicine who was born on the Greek island of Kos thousands of years ago.

 Besides the oath, to-be physicians also swear to the healing god Asclepius and to his daughters.